ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 ### Step 4: Ping the ALB subdomain and public IP addresses
 {: #ping}

 Check the availability of your Ingress subdomain and ALBs' public IP addresses.
+Additionally, ensure that the OpenShift control plane and the Cloudflare multizone load balancer can access your ALBs to health check them.
 {: shortdesc}

 1. Get the IP addresses  that your public ALBs are listening on.
     ```
     ibmcloud oc alb ls --cluster <cluster_name_or_ID>
     ```
     {: pre}

-    Example output for a multizone cluster with worker nodes in `dal10` and `dal13`:
+    Example output for a classic multizone cluster with worker nodes in `dal10` and `dal13`:

     ```
     ALB ID                                            Enabled   Status     Type      ALB IP          Zone    Build                          ALB VLAN ID   NLB Version